Adam D. Weinberg: Career

+Degrees and awards

 Weinberg holds a BA from Brandeis University and an MFA from the Visual Studies Workshop, SUNY Buffalo.
-He has received honorary PhDs from Colby College, Hamilton College and the Pratt Institute.
-He is a Fellow of the American Academy of Arts and Sciences and has received numerous awards including the Merit Award from The American Institute of Architects, the Rudin Award for Exemplary Service to New York City from New York University, and the Award for Distinguished Service to the Arts from the American Academy of Arts and Letters.
+He has received honorary PhDs from Skidmore College, Colby College, Hamilton College and the Pratt Institute.
+He is a Fellow of the American Academy of Arts and Sciences and has received numerous awards including the Merit Award from the American Institute of Architects, the Rudin Award for Exemplary Service to New York City from New York University, and the Award for Distinguished Service to the Arts from the American Academy of Arts and Letters.
 In 2015, he was awarded the Insignia of Officer of the Order of Arts and Letters by the French government.